Ticket to the Pennant: A Tale of Baseball in Seattle

 - An interview in Seattle’s Child Magazine about “soul” of place.

-- A fun book birthday interview on my critique partner’s “The Winged Pen” blog.
+- A fun author interview on “The Winged Pen” children’s lit blog.

-- Or consider using the embedded map below to take a real live tour along the Rainier Valley to visit the sites and businesses as they are today.
+- Consider using the embedded map below to take a real live tour along the Rainier Valley to visit the sites and businesses as they are today.